2020PB/police-brutality/reports/Oregon.md

 * https://www.reddit.com/r/2020PoliceBrutality/comments/hchk22/portland_police_shot_a_protester_in_the_head/

-### Police tear gas fleeing protestors, pull individuals from cars | June 26th
+### Police tear gas fleeing protesters, pull individuals from cars | June 26th

-Tear gas can be seen fired at protestors fleeing after a standoff with police.
-Police alleged that protestors started a dumpster fire; protestors deny this.
+Tear gas can be seen fired at protesters fleeing after a standoff with police.
+Police alleged that protesters started a dumpster fire; protesters deny this.
 There are passing cars caught in the tear gas.
 Police flag down one vehicle and pull its occupants out, while continuing to fire tear gas in the immediate area.

 tags: tear-gas, vehicle, grab, protester, bystander